 Don’t be fooled, it IS a desert out there.
 However, when you come to Vegas that’s the last thing you’ll notice.
 What you will notice is the expansive skyline of top notch hotels that literally have rivers running through them, water falls dripping from them and in some cases, they have brought the oceans to them!
 Although this desert was once the bottom of a prehistoric sea, it IS no more, but of course Vegas is that kind of place that IS what it isn’t.
 Vegas Hot Spots has come up with a list of the top places to see the open seas and all the beauty that the oceans have to offer.
 Here is a list of the top 10 places in Las Vegas that you can find the ocean in the desert!
-You will want to sea each of these!
+You will want to sea all the best beaches, aquariums, and seafood in Las Vegas!

 If you love fresh fish this is the place to be.
 Dive into the Yellowtail menu and swim around and see what you find.